Subhajit009iitr/Starve-free-Reader-Writer/README.md

 The Reader-Writer Problem is a classic scenario in Computer Science where multiple processes concurrently access shared resources.The critical section can be accessed by only one writer or by multiple readers simultaneously at any point of time.
 Semaphores are used to prevent conflicts and ensure proper process synchronization.
 However, this approach may result in readers or writers being starved, depending on their priorities.
 In this context, I have proposed a solution to the Reader-Writer Problem that eliminates starvation.

-## Data Structures and Functions Used :
+## Data Structures, Functions and Semaphores Used :

 To achieve process synchronization, semaphores are employed, which are associated with a critical section and have a queue (FIFO structure) that keeps track of blocked processes waiting to access the semaphore.
 When a process enters the `serviceQueue`, it becomes blocked, and once a process signals the semaphore, the process at the front of the `serviceQueue` is activated.
 The code below outlines the implementation of this approach.